 As You Continue to Develop Public Speaking Skills, Remember:

-- Practice speaking your ideas.
+- Practice talking about your ideas.
 Don’t practice saying words.

 - If you use a word you don’t like while practicing, don’t stop and correct yourself.
 Keep going.